 Scale Shopping: Much Smaller Weights

-If, on the other hand, you are looking for a scale that will give you fractions of grams for, say, very small amounts of spices, yeast, salt, etc., your average kitchen scale will likely not cut it.
+If you are looking for a scale that will give you fractions of grams for, say, very small amounts of spices, yeast, salt, etc., your average kitchen scale will likely not cut it.
 Almost all of them will get a little iffy when dancing around the 1 to 5 first few grams range.
 And of course, they aren’t going to help much at all if you need half a gram of saffron.

 Enter the “Jeweller’s or Pocket Scales“, designed to measure in increments down to 0.1 grams to as little as 0.01 grams with weight limits of 100, 300 or even 500 grams (usually).
 Theses smaller scales are also physically smaller and most will fit in your pocket easily.
 Price wise, they are also small, coming in at $10 or less.
 A really good one used by a real jeweller or goldsmith may be a fair bit higher as they’d want extreme accuracy when weighing diamonds and gold.
 Fortunately for us bakers though, whether we’re a microgram or two off in the yeast isn’t that big a deal and $10 for a scale is a perfectly good amount to stick to.

 I’ve not heard anything particularly good about the “spoon” scales I’ve seen out there so I cannot recommend this style.
 Some may be good, so if you do have one and find it helpful (or dreadful), please add a comment below with your own review.